 An introduction to bilingualism and a survey of bilingual education: principles, history, and models, with special emphasis on immersion schools.

-Current Issues in Bilingual Education 0.5 unit Prerequisites: GCRD 6382 and permission of the instructor A detailed study of current issues in bilingual education, focussing on language acquisition process and interaction in second language classroom settings.
+Current Issues in Bilingual Education

+Prerequisites: GCRD 6382 and permission of the instructor A detailed study of current issues in bilingual education, focussing on language acquisition process and interaction in second language classroom settings.

 Educational Foundations (GFDD)